 New Zealanders in Australia – The Subclass 461 Option

-If you a Kiwi living in Australia on a sublclass 444 visa then you may be able to sponsor your defacto partner for a visa to live and work in Australia.
-Useful option if your partner is not a Kiwi and you are. or the other way around.
+If you a Kiwi living in Australia on a subclass 444 visa then you may be able to sponsor your defacto partner for a visa to live and work in Australia.
+A useful option if your partner is not a Kiwi and you are or the other way around.

 What’s been your experience with getting visa advice for defacto visas for Australia?

 Please share your comments with me.
-I love to know more about your experiece with applying for this visa subclass!
+I love to know more about your experience with applying for this visa subclass!